jitterted/yacht-tdd/README.md

 [ ] Rule: Can't re-roll after assigned to category before new roll

    [X] Implement UI constraint for this rule

-[X] Rule: Must assign roll to category before doing a new roll

-[X] Rule: Game is over when all categories have been assigned - UI will take the player to "game over" page when done

-   [X] Implemented this rule at the domain Game level [X] Create "game over" page
-   [X] Don't forget to refactor Game!!

-[X] Add other scoring categories (should total 12 categories, which means 12 rounds):
-     * Four-of-a-kind: score = sum of the four dice
-     * Little Straight (1-5) score = 30
-     * Big Straight (2-6) score = 30
-     * Choice score = sum of dice
-     * Yacht (5-of-a-kind) score = 50

 [ ] Pre-check the dice that were held from previous roll?
 Or pre-check all dice?